Introduction / History

 What Are Their Beliefs?

 The Paraiyan practice Hinduism, the ancient religion of Indian subcontinent.
 Hindus believe that by performing rituals and good works that they will attain moksha or freedom from the endless cycle of birth, death and rebirth.
 The Paraiyan visit Hindu shrines and offer prayers, food, flowers, and incense to their gods in hopes of gaining protection and benefits.
 They do not have a personal or familial relationship with their gods like Christians do.
 There are many forms of Hinduism, each with its own deities and beliefs.
 The main yearly holidays of the Paraiyan people are Holi, the festival of colors and the start of spring, Diwali, the festival of lights, Navratri, the celebration of autumn and Rama Navami, Rama's birthday.
 The caste system divides Hindus into four main categories.
-Dalits such as the Paraiyan are outside of the caste system and face discrimination.
+The Paraiyan are outside of the caste system and face discrimination.

 What Are Their Needs?